Rakesh01999/partitionAndTitle/README.md

 For any support or inquiries, please contact at rbiswas01999@gmail.com.

-We hope you find your perfect match with Matrimony Mate!
+We hope you find your perfect match with Shop Ease !